ampproject/amp-github-apps/checklist/README.md

 The app subscribes to the following GitHub Webhooks:

 - [`PullRequestEvent`](https://developer.github.com/v3/activity/events/types/#pullrequestevent)
+  - `opened`: check the PR content and its comments to post checklist, unless it's a draft
-  - `opened`: check the PR content and its comments to post checklist
+  - `ready_for_review`: check the PR content and its comments to post checklist

 ## Setup